Government of Columbus, Ohio

 The government of Columbus, Ohio, headquartered at Columbus City Hall in Downtown Columbus, is organized into a mayor-council system.
 The mayor is responsible for the administration of city government.
-The Columbus City Council is a unicameral body consisting of seven members elected or appointed at-large.
+The Columbus City Council is a unicameral body consisting of nine members elected or appointed at-large.
 The city has numerous government agencies, responsible for public education, health, and safety; emergency services; recreational facilities; sanitation; water supply; and welfare services.

 The city government operates a campus of facilities at the downtown Columbus Civic Center, including the Michael B. Coleman Government Center, its 77 North Front St. offices, the Columbus Division of Police Headquarters, a city park, and a municipal parking garage.

 Mayor and city council

-The city is administered by a mayor and a seven-member unicameral council elected in two classes every two years to four-year terms at large.
+The city is administered by a mayor and a nine-member unicameral council elected in two classes every two years to four-year terms at large.
 Columbus is the largest city in the United States that elects its city council at large as opposed to districts.

 The village of Columbus was organized in 1816, four years after the city's founding, with a nine-member council and its first mayor, Jarvis Pike.
 Columbus became a city in 1834, and it was divided into three wards, each with four councilmembers.
 The current seven-member council was established in 1914; several proposals were rejected in subsequent decades to increase the number of seats as the city grew.
 Ward systems were proposed in 1968, 1975, 2012, and 2016.
 In 2018, city residents approved a new nine-member council, still voted in at-large, though with each councilmember representing a city ward.
 As of 2021, a districting commission is creating council districts for city representation.

 The mayor appoints the director of safety and the director of public service.
 The people elect the auditor, municipal court clerk, municipal court judges, and city attorney.
 A charter commission, elected in 1913, submitted, in May 1914, a new charter offering a modified Federal form, with a number of progressive features, such as nonpartisan ballot, preferential voting, recall of elected officials, the referendum, and a small council elected at large.
 The charter was adopted, effective January 1, 1916.
 Andrew Ginther has been the mayor of Columbus since 2016.